Add SSL via nginx

 and check if it gives a valid response from the core.

-We now need to obtain a digital certificate to enable a secure connection with a users browser.
+Obtain a digital certificate to enable a secure connection with a user's browser.

 -